hazelcast/hazelcast-reference-manual/src/HazelcastClusters/JClouds.md

 ### Discovering Members with jclouds

 Hazelcast supports jclouds&reg; for cluster member discovery.
 It is useful when you do not want to provide or you cannot provide the list of possible IP addresses on various cloud providers.
+However currently, for AWS EC2 which is also based on jclouds, you still need to configure your cluster using the <aws> element as described in the above [Discovering Members within EC2 Cloud](#discovering-members-within-ec2-cloud) section.

 To configure your cluster to use jclouds Auto Discovery, follow these steps: